 - Organisations and Analysis: examines some of the main analytical approaches and techniques required by managers and provides an introduction to financial accounting concepts and techniques.

-You will take two compulsory modules, one in each semester.
-These modules explore the core functions of managers, including marketing, organisational behaviour, managing in diverse and challenging situations and analysing financial data.
+In your second year, you will take two compulsory modules, one in each semester.
+These modules explore the core functions of managers, including marketing, organisational behaviour, managing in diverse and challenging situations and the analysis of financial data.

 - Management and Society: examines the conceptual frameworks and techniques of marketing and organisational behaviour.

 - Management and Analysis: examines some of the alternative perspectives on management and the changing policy and business environment for organisations, and engages with accounting from a broader sociological perspective.

 If you decide to take management in your third and fourth years, in your third year you will take one compulsory module: